“No one know the day or hour”

 Now, let us look at the disciples’ question to Jesus in verse 3 of Matthew 24.
 Matthew 24, commonly known as the Olivet discourse, is by far the most full and explicit of our Lord’s prophetic utterances regarding the events prior to the A.D.
 70. Verse 3 is the most important verse in this whole chapter.
 If you don’t understand their question, you will never understand Jesus’ answer.
 We must be sure we understand the questions.

 When the disciples came to Him privately, saying, “Tell us, when will these things be?
-And what will be the sign of your coming, and the end of the age?”
+And What will be the sign of thy presence as King?, and the end of the Aion (the age of Judah’s Commonwealth) ?”

 The disciples were asking three questions.
 First, they wanted to know when the destruction of the temple and the city of Jerusalem would take place.
-Second, they wanted to know when Jesus would come against the wicked nation of Judah’s Commonwealth.
-Third, they also wanted to know the sign of the end of the Aion (the end of Judah’s Commonwealth) would occur.
+Second, they wanted to know when Christ’s presence in royal visitation would come against the wicked nation of Judah’s Commonwealth.** Third, they also wanted to know the sign of the end of the Aion (the end of Judah’s Commonwealth) would occur.

 The disciples did not ask Jesus about the end of the world in the Gentile sense.
 It is clear from the gospel records that Jesus predicted his own death and resurrection, and the disciples still didn’t understand.
 If they did not understand that Jesus must die, rise and ascent to heaven, then it must follow that, whatever they meant when they said, “what will be the sign of your coming”.
 They were not asking about what we refer to as the second coming of Jesus.
 Rather, their question was rooted in the language of the Old Testament prophets and in the teaching of Jesus concerning the judgement against the wicked nation of Judah’s Commonwealth.